-[install folder]/webapps/archives/META-INF/context.xml
+'''

+[install_folder]/webapps/archives/META-INF/context.xml

+'''

-In this file, add a "<Valve>" tag, just before the closing "</Context>" tag, so that the resulting "context.xml" file looks similar to this (the part that you are supposed to add is marked with bold):
+In this file, add a "<Valve>" tag similar to the following, just before the "</Context>" closing tag, so that the resulting "context.xml" file looks similar to this (the part that you should add is marked with bold):

 In this tag, replace "YOURNAME" with a name that uniquely identifies the context for which you are enabling the logging, for example "WA" or "Archives" (this will become part of the log file name).

-Lastly, restart LISTSERV Maestro.
+Then, restart LISTSERV Maestro.